newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/dental-license.md

 filename: dental-license
 displayname: dental-license
 urlSlug: dental-license
-name: Apply for Your Dental License, if Applicable
+name: Apply for Your Dental License
 webflowName: "Healthcare: Dental License"
 summaryDescriptionMd: You need a dental license if you own a dental practice or perform dentistry in New Jersey.